Description of Casuarina Tree in India

-, it grows extensively for fuel.
-It can make a good, solid hedge if you plant it closely and keep it low.
+The casuarinas tree has been cultivated all through the South India to retrieve the sandy seashore.
+In the North Kannada and particularly along the Coromandel Coast, it grows extensively for fuel.
+It can make a good, solid hedge if one plants it closely and keeps it low.
 People in the coastal districts and inland regions often use this tree as a roadside or garden tree as it is an enormously decorative and useful tree.
 In fact gardeners cultivate it as a hot-house plant to meet the decorative purposes only.

-The flowers appear twice a year in the periods of February to April, and again after six months.
-They are generally unisexual.
+The flowers appear twice a year in the periods of February to April, and again after 6 months and are generally unisexual.
 The male flowers are cylindrical mortal spikes and the female flowers have dense heads that lie in the axils of the branch lets.
-You can usually see these heads in groups.
+One can usually see these heads in groups.
 They are like small buds that are covered with twisted and dark red fur.
 The "bud" enlarges and become a cone-shaped tool and the red hairs fall down.
-The cones are round or oblong and about 2.5 am across.
+The cones are round or oblong and about 2.5 cm across.
 They are also consisting of several pointed sections that do not overlap as in a fir cone.

 The wood of the Casuarina Tree is solid and as the grain is uncertain, the Indian carpenters are almost unable to work with this.
 It also breaks and splits very easily and for this reason, it is more suitable for beams or posts than floorboard.
 However, it does not last long underground.
 The tree is mainly used as fuel and to do so, people cut it when it is 10 to 12 years old.
 However, if the tree is left until 20, then it could be more useful.
 The bark of the tree is normally used for tanning and dyeing fishermen's nets.
 It can be used as a tonic and in the treatment of stomach complaints as well.
 The root extracts of the casuarina tree are used for the treatment of dysentery, diarrhoea and stomach-ache.